Monopole Operators and Bulk-Boundary Relation in Holomorphic Topological Theories: Self-Ext and bulk local operator algebra

-It is easy to check that this is exactly the graded commutative product of the polynomial algebra $ \C[\{\psi_{-n-1}, \lambda_{n}^*\}_{n\geq 0 }]$ and induce the desired graded commutative vertex algebra structure on it.
+It is easy to check that this is exactly the graded commutative product of the polynomial algebra $ \C[\{\psi_{-n-1}, \lambda_{n}^*\}_{n\geq 0 }]$ and induces the desired graded commutative vertex algebra structure on it.

-For a chiral mutiplet with an arbitrary superpotential, the agreement between the Yoneda product and the graded commutative product of the bulk algebra can be checked similarly.
-For $V$ the vacume verma module $M_k$ of the affine Lie algebra $\hat{\mathfrak{g}}$, a similar statement is proved in \cite{frenkel2006self}.
+For a chiral multiplet with an arbitrary superpotential, the agreement between the Yoneda product and the graded commutative product of the bulk algebra can be checked similarly.
+For $V$ the vacuum Verma module $M_k$ of the affine Lie algebra $\hat{\mathfrak{g}}$, a similar statement is proved in \cite{frenkel2006self}.

-By its identification to the primary product on bulk algebra, the Yoneda product on the self-Ext should be graded commutative.
-However this is not obvious a priori.
-In fact the Yoneda product on $\mathrm{Ext}^{\sbullet}_A(M,M)$ is not necessarily a commutative product in general.
+By its identification with the primary product on bulk algebra, the Yoneda product on the self-Ext should be graded commutative.
+However, this is not obvious a priori.
+In fact, the Yoneda product on $\mathrm{Ext}^{\sbullet}_A(M,M)$ is not necessarily a commutative product in general.
 We note that there are extra structures on the category of vertex algebra module and $V$.
 The category of $V$ module has the structure of a modular tensor category and in particular a monoidal category.
-The vacume module is the unit object in this category.
-Using these structure we should be able to define another product $\otimes$
+The vacuum module is the unit object in this category.
+We expect that these structures should be enough to guarantee the commutativity of the self-Ext.

-by the tensor product in the category of vertex algebra module.
-We can think of the Yoneda product a product in the "horizontal" direction and the $\otimes$ product in the "vertical" direction.
-These two products satisfy:

-Then we should be able to prove the graded commutativity of the Yoneda product here using a version of Eckmann-Hilton argument.